brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

       # ...
 GPTlite model as before
 ```

+We will denominate the `LayerSpec`-based implementation of pipeline parallelism by *memory-efficient pipelining*.

-Finally, we will not tune the [load balancing method for pipeline modules](https://www.deepspeed.ai/tutorials/pipeline/#load-balancing-pipeline-modules) and will use the default `partition_method=parameters`.
+As a side note, we will not tune the [load balancing method for pipeline modules](https://www.deepspeed.ai/tutorials/pipeline/#load-balancing-pipeline-modules) and will use the default `partition_method=parameters`.
 This assigns layers to stages in a way to load-balance the parameters, i.e. stages may have different lengths.

-And in the extreme case the 1F1B algorithm is not the pipeline algorithm we want, we can [extend pipeline parallelism](https://deepspeed.readthedocs.io/en/latest/pipeline.html#module-deepspeed.runtime.pipe.schedule) with a different algorithm.
+Finally, in the extreme case the 1F1B algorithm is not the pipeline algorithm we want, we can [extend pipeline parallelism](https://deepspeed.readthedocs.io/en/latest/pipeline.html#module-deepspeed.runtime.pipe.schedule) with a different algorithm.

 ### Activation Checkpointing

-[**Activation Checkpointing**](https://deepspeed.readthedocs.io/en/latest/activation-checkpointing.html) allows for a large reduction in memory requirements by not storing all the forward-pass activations required for the backward propagation.
-The rationale is simply: instead of storing the output of every layer after the forward pass, only a small subset of - e.g. interleaved - layer outputs are kept in memory, and the remaining are computed on-the-fly - during the backward pass - with a forward pass from the closest lower layer.
-Activation checkpointing is extremelly relevant for DeepSpeed, as activations are not sharded, therefore not storing all activations in memory reduces substantially the memory footprint.
+[**Activation Checkpointing**](https://deepspeed.readthedocs.io/en/latest/activation-checkpointing.html) allows for a large reduction in memory requirements by not storing all the forward pass activations that are required for the backward propagation.
+The rationale is simply: instead of storing the output of every layer after the forward pass, only a small subset of (checkpoint) layer outputs are kept in memory, and the remaining are computed on-the-fly - during the backward pass - with a forward pass from the closest lower layer.
+Activation checkpointing is extremelly relevant for DeepSpeed, as activations are not sharded, therefore not storing all layer activations in memory reduces substantially the memory footprint.

-In our use case, and for simplicity, we will store activations at a given user-specified interval of the model layers.
-For that, we create a new command line argument that specifies how often to store layer checkpoints:
+In our use case, and for simplicity, we will store layer activations at a user-specified interval.
+For that, we create the command line argument `--activation_checkpoint_interval` that specifies how often to store layer checkpoints:

 ```python
 ### train.py